iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted141007/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 4 reviews"/>
 </p>

+> I'm sure it works for the people that don't mind being followed and tracked but I'm not one of those I know how important the viruses but people know enough about my whereabouts and everything else already as it is I'm home enough then I don't need to worry so much and I don't want my Bluetooth turned on all the time so I got rid of this app if I was out in public a lot I would still have it<br> :date: __2021-01-19 07:30:18__

 > Intuitive and easy but I don't think enough users to be effective.
 I'm an ER doc in CA and have had on my phone with bluetooth on fo weeks and haven't gotten a single alert despite knowing for certain that I've been exposed.
 A lot.<br> :date: __2021-01-16 05:46:47__